-You may ask yourself now – “why didn’t we just throw away this isRotating variable and just put the whole move logic on false result of the first if condition (in the place of where Set(isRotating,false) line is)?”.
+You may ask yourself now – “why didn’t we just throw away this isRotating variable and just put the whole move logic on the false result of the first if condition (in the place of where Set(isRotating,false) line is)?”.
 We can!
 But for the cost of code readability in my opinion.
-I like to keep code that is self explanatory so me or someone else understand it even after months of not reading it.
-From my perspective comments are not always enough and such flag (and extra if condition) perfectly do the job.
+I like to keep code that is self-explanatory to me or someone else to understand it even after months of not reading it.
+From my perspective comments are not always enough and such flags (and extra if conditions) perfectly do the job.
 But of course – do as you like :).

 If(Dist2Top = 0 && PDirection = 0,Set(PDirection,180);Set(isRotating,true);Set(PRotation,PRotation+Rspeed)); If(Dist2Bottom=0&&PDirection = 180,Set(PDirection,0);Set(isRotating,true);Set(PRotation,PRotation+Rspeed)))